phetsims/gas-properties/doc/implementation-notes.md

 * [AverageSpeedModel](https://github.com/phetsims/gas-properties/blob/master/js/energy/model/AverageSpeedModel.js) - responsible for data in the "Average Speed" accordion box
 * [HistogramsModel](https://github.com/phetsims/gas-properties/blob/master/js/energy/model/HistogramsModel.js) - responsible for data on the "Speed" and "Kinetic Energy" histograms

-Collision detection and response is implemented in [CollisionDetector](https://github.com/phetsims/gas-properties/blob/master/js/common/model/CollisionDetector.js), used by all screens (including _Diffusion_).
-See [model.md](https://github.com/phetsims/gas-properties/blob/master/doc/model.md) and code comments for more details.

-The two species of particles are [HeavyParticle](https://github.com/phetsims/gas-properties/blob/master/js/common/model/HeavyParticle.js) and [LightParticle](https://github.com/phetsims/gas-properties/blob/master/js/common/model/LightParticle.js), subclasses of [Particle](https://github.com/phetsims/gas-properties/blob/master/js/common/model/Particle.js).
-While `Particle` supports mutable mass and radius, only the _Diffusion_ exercises this feature.
+The two species of particles are [HeavyParticle](https://github.com/phetsims/gas-properties/blob/master/js/common/model/HeavyParticle.js) and [LightParticle](https://github.com/phetsims/gas-properties/blob/master/js/common/model/LightParticle.js), subclasses of `Particle`, with fixed mass and radius.

 All other model components in these screens are straightforward and will not be described here.